Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Closed-form IPM-GAN Discriminator Guided Langevin Diffusion

 To demonstrate the performance of the discriminator-guided Langevin flow, we consider shape morphing, proposed by~\citet{SobolevDescent19}.
 The source and target samples are drawn uniformly from the interior regions of pre-defined shapes.
 Figure~\ref{Plot_Morphing}(a) depicts two such scenarios, where the target shape is a heart, and the input shapes are a disk, and a spiral, respectively.
 Additional combinations are presented in Appendix~\ref{App_DiscInfusion}.
-The discriminator-guided Langevin sampler converges in about 500 iterations in all the scenarios considered, compared to the 800 iterations reported in Sobolev descent~\citep{SobolevDescent19,USobolevDescent20}, without the need for training a network to approximate the discriminator kernel.
+The discriminator-guided Langevin sampler converges in about 500 iterations in all the scenarios considered, compared to the 800 iterations reported in Sobolev descent~\citep{SobolevDescent19,USobolevDescent20}.
 We extend the proposed approach to images, considering MNIST, SVHN and Ukiyo-E~\citep{UkiyoE} datasets.
-Ablation experiments on the choice of \(\alpha_t\) and \(\gamma_t\) are provided in Appendix~\ref{App_DiscInfusion}.
+Ablation experiments on the choice of \(\alpha_t\) and \(\gamma_t\), and extensions to the EDM sampler~\citep{EDM22} are provided in Appendix~\ref{App_DiscInfusion}.
 Figure~\ref{Plot_Morphing}(b) presents the samples generated by this discriminator-guided Langevin sampler on MNIST and 256-dimensional Ukiyo-E faces.
 The model converges to realistic images in as few as 300 steps of sampling, resulting in performance comparable to baseline NCSN~\citep{NCSN19}.
-Subsequent iterations, akin to NCSN models, serve to {\it clean} the noisy images generated.
+Subsequent iterations, as in NCSN, serve to {\it clean} the noisy images generated.
 Additional experiments are provided in Appendix~\ref{App_DiscInfusion}.

+These motivating experiments provide two key observations.
+First, since diffusion models such as NCSN work directly on the pixel space, the evaluation of the closed-form discriminator computationally expensive.
+Scaling the discriminator-guided Langevin sampler is therefore infeasible on high-resolution datasets such as CelebA-HQ~\citep{PGGAN18} and FFHQ~\citep{StyleGAN19}.
+Second, we observe that the inclusion of the discriminator guidance over all iterations may not be necessary, and we could fall back to score-based sampling once the discriminator guidance brings us close to the image distribution.
+We now present approaches to leverage these insights to apply the closed-form IPM-GAN discriminator guidance for accelerating diffusion models in the latent space.